IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 Production versions would use many more compute pods with even larger CPU and memory allocations.

+When deploying LSF as an Enhanced Pod Scheduler the workload is Kubernetes pods, and do not run inside of the LSF Compute Pods.
+In this type of deployment the Enhanced Pod Scheduler should be deployed with minimal resources for example:
+* Operator Pod:
+  - 256 MB of RAM
+  - 200m of CPU
+* LSF Master Pod:
+  - 1 GB of RAM
+  - 1 CPU core
+* LSF Compute Pod:
+  - 1 GB of RAM
+  - 200m CPU cores

 ## Limitations
 This operator deploys LSF Community Edition (CE).
 CE is limited to 10 pods with no more than 64 cores per pod.

 No encryption of the data at rest or in motion is provided by this deployment.
 It is up to the administrator to configure storage encryption and IPSEC to secure the data.

 **NOTE:  The CPU resources should use the same values for the resource.request.cpu and resource.limit.cpu.
 Likewise for resource.request.memory and resource.limit.memory.
 This is so the pods have a guaranteed QOS.**

 ## PodSecurityPolicy Requirements
 The LSF cluster requires higher privileges than a simple service.
 LSF must switch to the job submission users UID and GID.
 To do this it requires additional privileges.
 Users of IBM products that support PodSecurityPolicies (PSP) will need to use the [`ibm-privileged-psp`](https://ibm.biz/cpkspec-psp) PodSecurityPolicy.
 This provides capabilities that are not needed by LSF.
 The PSP below provides the minimal PSP LSF requires to run.
 It is recommended to use this other than the `ibm-privileged-psp`

 Capabilities KILL, SETUID, and SETGID are necessary to become users and manage workload.
 The SYS_ADMIN capability is needed to allow mode switching of GPUs.
 For detection and control of GPUs on Openshift, follow the OpenShift GPU instructions.

 A more restrictive PSP is given by this custom PodSecurityPolicy definition:
 ```